john-madieu/ldd/chapter-15/README.md

 ## Fake gpiochip driver

-Prior to testing the fake gpio driver, one hould load the following modules:
+Prior to testing the fake gpio driver, one should load the following modules:

 ```bash
 # insmod fake-gpio-chip.ko